 I am here to tell you that even if you haven’t been, you will LOVE Peter Luger Steak Sauce.

-It is true that a nice cut of beef, cooked perfectly, shouldn’t need sauce.
+It is true that good steaks, cooked perfectly, shouldn’t need sauce.
 However it is also true that the best steakhouses in the country offer house-made steak sauces to accompany their wonderfully aged meat.

 This sauce was modeled after the tangy, yet sweet, Peter Luger’s steak sauce.
 It is magical.
 Things will happen in your mouth that you didn’t know were possible.